 What pupils need to know or do to be secure

-Key knowledge and skills Possible evidence
+Key knowledge and skills

-Children will be able to name the world's seven continents and five oceans.
-Children will be able to use world maps, atlases and globes to identify the world's seven continents and five oceans.
-Children will know what the equator is and be able to identify it on a world map, atlas and globe.
-Children will know that places located on the equator are the hottest places on earth.
-They will be able to explain why in relation to distance from the sun.
-Children will be able use a world map, atlas and globe to identify hot and cold places in the world in relation to the equator.
-Children label the seven continents and five oceans on printed world map using an atlas and/or globe to support if needed.
-Children can draw and label the equator on a printed world map.

-- Children do not need to name countries, they just need to identify regions/areas on a map and understand the link between distance from the equator and temperature. - Children will be able to name and locate the North and South Poles on a world map, atlas and globe.
-They will be able to explain that these are the coldest places because they are furthest from the equator. - Children will be able to use fieldwork and observational skills to conduct fieldwork investigation of the local area, identifying human and physical features using taught vocabulary. - Children will be able to identify human and physical features of local area on an aerial map. - Children will be able to devise their own simple map of the local area using basic symbols in a key.
+- Children will be able to name the world's seven continents (North America, Asia, Antarctica, South America, Africa, Europe, Australia) and five oceans (Pacific Ocean, Atlantic Ocean, Indian Ocean, Arctic Ocean and Southern Ocean). - Children will be able to use world maps, atlases and globes to identify the world's seven continents and five oceans. - Children will know what the equator is and be able to identify it on a world map, atlas and globe. - Children will know that places located on the equator are the hottest places on earth.
+They will be able to explain why in relation to distance from the sun. - Children will be able use a world map, atlas and globe to identify hot and cold places in the world in relation to the equator.
+Children do not need to name countries, they just need to identify regions/areas on a map and understand the link between distance from the equator and temperature. - Children will be able to name and locate the North and South Poles on a world map, atlas and globe.
+They will be able to explain that these are the coldest places because they are furthest from the equator. - Children will be able to use fieldwork and observational skills to conduct fieldwork investigation of the local area, identifying human and physical features using taught vocabulary. - Children will be able to identify human and physical features of local area on an aerial map.